How To Choose The Perfect Bathtub Doors For Your Redesign

 Sliding doors are space savers.
 If you have a small bathroom, you may not have the space for a door that swings wide open.
 Sliding doors also have a seamless look, perfect for modern bathrooms.
 However, framed sliding doors are hard to clean.
 Gunk and mildew can get trapped inside the frame where the rollers are.

 If space isn't an issue, you can install a hinged door.
-They are much easier to clean, but one of their downsides is that water collected on the door during a shower is likely to drip out when the door is opened afterwards.
+They are much easier to clean, but one of their downsides is that water collected on the door during a shower is likely to drip out when the door is opened afterward.

 In order to make an informed decision when choosing the perfect bathtub door, you’ll need to consider your interior design, the amount of space you have, and how easy it will be to clean your bathtub door.
 Your bathroom is a place to relax and unwind, and your bathtub door should suit that.